Kong/kubernetes-ingress-controller/docs/guides/upstream-mtls.md

 KONG_NGINX_PROXY_PROXY_SSL_CERTIFICATE_KEY="/path/to/key.pem"
 ```

-Once configured, Kong will present it's client certificate to each every
+Once configured, Kong will present its client certificate to every upstream
-upstream server that it talks to.
+server that it talks to.

 ### Per service annotation